This is the story of what it’s like to produce line-caught wild king salmon.

 On each trolling pole, there is a bell.
 This bell rings when there is a tug on the line.
 Depending on the particular tonal qualities of the ring of the bell, you can get an idea of what’s on the end of the line.
 When Coho salmon hit the line they make a sharp ding-a-ling of the bell that soon stops.
 When king salmon hit, they make a big thump and a lower toned ring.
 You might see the wire on the trolling pole bounce up and down like a trampoline when a big king salmon hits.
 Each ding-a-ling gets me excited, although it must be noted that one of my lines—Charlie assigns me the two stern pole wires—is a bit more sensitive, so small fish seem bigger or just scraping the bottom gets me excited as if there were a fish on the line.

-At 6am, we get our first fish.
+At 6am, we get our first king salmon.
 At 8 pounds, it’s at the very small end of the scale.
 Our second and third fish come in at 8:15 in a calmer part of the bay.
 The third is a 20-pounder, which makes Charlie happy.

 We end the day with 20 fish.
 Charlie had written down 25 king salmon as a goal for the day, so we were a little disappointed that we didn’t meet our goal.
 Two of our kings weighed in at 21 pounds.
 One of these bigger fish was a white king salmon, which tend to be on the bigger side and also tend to fight harder, as Charlie has told me in the past, and it was definitely true today.
 The white king gave a big tug and was difficult to bring in.
 We sell the rare white king salmon or ivory king salmon here.
 Charlie maybe doesn’t catch quite as many fish as some of the younger highliners in the fleet, but his size average is exceptional.
 “They don’t pay you by the eyeball,” he winks at me.